The legend of Baker Mayfield and Patrick Mahomes' 2016 epic

-For the first time as pros, Patrick Mahomes and Baker Mayfield will square off Sunday when Kansas City travels to Cleveland.
+Mahomes, the reigning MVP of the defending Super Bowl champs, has the top-seeded Kansas City Chiefs positioned to repeat.
+Mayfield just quarterbacked the Cleveland Browns to their first playoff victory in 26 years.

-Yet two years before they began lighting up the NFL, the two young quarterback stars lit up the scoreboard in a college football shootout for the ages.
+But before the two gunslingers became the faces of their franchises, Mayfield and Mahomes staged one of wildest shootouts in college football history as Big 12 rivals.

-Even to those who were there that night in Lubbock to watch Oklahoma outscore Texas Tech 66-59, the record-breaking numbers remain almost unfathomable to contemplate.
+To those who were there in Lubbock that October night in 2016 to watch Oklahoma outscore Texas Tech 66-59, the record-breaking numbers remain almost unfathomable to contemplate.

-The two sides combined for an FBS record 1,708 yards of offense.
-Mahomes set FBS records with 819 yards of total offense and 734 passing yards.
+The two teams combined for an FBS-record 1,708 yards of offense, while Mahomes and Mayfield combined for 1,279 passing yards, also most ever in a college football game.

-And together, Mahomes and Mayfield combined for 1,279 passing yards -- the most ever in a college football game.
+Mahomes himself set FBS records with 819 yards of total offense and 734 passing yards, while attempting 88 passing attempts -- despite playing through a separated throwing shoulder and fractured left wrist.
+Mayfield countered with an OU record seven touchdowns.

-Looking back, Tech coach Kliff Kingsbury and OU coach Lincoln Riley had the same single word to describe the game.
+"We had to score every single drive in the second half to win that game," Mayfield said this week.
+"It was an unbelievable game and unbelievable atmosphere.
+Just the back and forth is something that I will not forget."

 Mayfield's return to Lubbock